hai-vr/documentation/docs/research/other/collision-effects.md

 This information can be encoded in the Physics Material type of the collider, but there is another approach.

 When a mesh has multiple materials, **it is possible** to use Mesh Colliders with raycasts to get the material that is hit.
-(Whether you should use this approach is a different question)
+Whether you should use this approach is a different question.

 To do this, raycasts will report a triangle index if a Mesh Collider has been hit by the raycast.